|Barbara Adams, Owner

 is very pleased to observe how Yoga teachings have attained such a

 well-deserved popularity.
 From her extensive studies of all aspects of

 Yoga, Sarka learned about the broad complexity this way of life has to

-received her 200 hours certification in Yoga from Scottsdale Community
+received her 200 and 500 hour certifications in Yoga from Scottsdale Community

 Certification in Yoga Therapy.
 She is excited to know and share how we

 can use our own bodies to heal ourselves.